Backup and Disaster Recovery Strategy

 Source: eu-central-1 (Frankfurt) - Primary backup bucket

-Destination: us-east-1 (Virginia) - Cross-region replica
+Destination: eu-west-1 (Ireland) - Cross-region replica

 Replication Rule: